belgvr/PuzzleScanner/README.md

 # Bitcoin Puzzle Solver

 This Python script solves Bitcoin puzzles by searching for matching Bitcoin addresses within a given range.
 It supports two scanning modes: random scanning and incremental scanning.
+The logic behind this script is to systematically generate Bitcoin addresses within a given range and check if they match the target address of the puzzle.
+However, solving Bitcoin puzzles through exhaustive scanning like this can be incredibly time-consuming and impractical due to the colossal number of possible addresses.
+In fact, the chances of finding a match through this method alone are highly dependent on luck.
+You might need an extraordinary stroke of luck to stumble upon the correct private key and address combination.
+Therefore, while this script provides a starting point, it's crucial to explore alternative approaches such as GPU implementation or leveraging specialized hardware to significantly speed up the process.
+I'm open to new ideas and innovations to tackle these puzzles more efficiently and effectively!

 ## Dependencies